smart-on-fhir/smart-scheduling-links/specification.md

   * `extension.url` is `http://argonautproject.org/smart-scheduling/Extension/booking-deep-link`
   * `extension.valueUrl` a deep link into  the Provider Booking Portal (see [below](#deep-links-hosted-by-provider-booking-portal))

-For example, it's possible to search for the first available slot by requesting:
+For example, it's possible to search for all available slots over the upcoming month (in the example: June 2020), which an Appointment Search Client might do once at the beginning of the month:

-    GET /Slot?schedule=123&_sort=start

-Or it's possible to search for appointments on a specific day by requesting:

-    GET /Slot?schedule=123&start=2020-06-01
+    GET /Slot?start=2020-06

-Finally, to make it easy to identify open slots that don't require an appointment:
+Then, it't possible for to search for all recently updated slots.
+For example, the client might issue a query every five minutes for changes that have occurred during the past ten minutes of changes (i.e., using overlapping time windows to ensure no data are missed):

-    GET /Slot?schedule=123&appointment-type=WALKIN
+    GET /Slot?_lastUpdate=gt2020-06-03T19:10:00.000Z

 #### `GET /Location` to retrieve all locations
 #### `GET /Location/:id` to retrieve a specific location